Appalachian State vs. Western Kentucky Boca Raton Bowl NCAA Football Odds, Plays and Insights | December 18, 2021

 Over/Under Insights

-- Appalachian State has combined with its opponents to score more than 68 points only once this season.
+- Appalachian State and its opponents have scored at least 67.5 points -- this matchup's over/under -- only one time this season.

-- So far this season, 58.3% of Western Kentucky's games (7/12) have had more combined points than Saturday's total of 68.
+- Western Kentucky's games have gone over 67.5 points in seven of 12 chances this season.

-- The two teams combine to score 77.3 points per game, 9.3 more than the total in this contest.
+- The two teams combine to average 77.3 points per game, 9.8 more than the total in this contest.

-- Mountaineers games have an average total of 56.3 points this season, 11.7 fewer than Saturday's over/under.
+- The Mountaineers and their opponents score an average of 56.3 points per game, 11.2 fewer than Saturday's total.

-- The 68 total in this game is 0.5 points higher than the 67.5 average total in Hilltoppers games this season.
+- The 67.5 PPG average total in Hilltoppers games this season is equal to this game's over/under.

 Appalachian State Stats and Trends